 All ARAB, CHIN, FREN, GERM, and SPAN courses will meet this requirement.

 Foreign students who have successfully taken the Test of English as a Foreign Language (TOEFL) may elect to choose English as their second language.
 English is considered to be the first language for all other students.
+Additionally, international and naturalized students who have provided proof of completion of high school in a foreign language (their native language) and who have successfully completed the English Composition and Oral Communication components of the University Core Curriculum Program may choose English as their second language to meet this requirement.
+English is considered to be the first language for all other students.

 The degree plan is the formal statement of requirements that must be completed before a degree will be granted.
 When the student is prepared to declare a major program of study within a particular discipline, the student should prepare a formal degree plan.
 It is recommended that the student have decided on a major program of study and prepare a degree plan no later than the second semester of the sophomore year.
 If the student is transferring into the University at a point after the second semester of the sophomore year, it is recommended that a degree plan be prepared during the student’s first semester of residence.